-While the Applicant will submit a few pictures herein in support of this Application the Applicant also refers the reviewer(s) of this Application to exhibit 6, 2008 McCully(s) FONSI and exhibit 1, and updated botanical study of the property in 2014 before the Applicant began extensive allowed non-conforming agricultural use of the Property, which documents have numerous pictures therein.
+This is the link to the electronic version of the McCully(s) FONSI (Final EA)...... http://oeqc.doh.hawaii.gov/Shared%20Documents/EA\and\EIS\Online\Library/Hawaii/20 00s/2008-02-08-HA-FEA-McCully(s)-Residence.pdf exhibit 6, 2008 McCully(s) FONSI and exhibit 1, and updated botanical study of the property in 2014 before the Applicant began extensive allowed non-conforming agricultural use of the Property, which documents have numerous pictures therein.
 The FONSI, also exists in an on-line government file and which was intended to be located on the same Property.
 The Applicant therefore directs the reviewer(s) of this application to that document also for general and specific reference and supporting information and pictures that are also submitted in support of this application and is intended to be a fundamental part of this CDUA and EA.
 The index section therein include a regional, location and site maps and topographical maps.
 Specific site topographical maps are included with this application as exhibits 16 and 17.